Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I'm looking into those, as well.
 I hope someone here has one, and can post some more details about it.

 For all those interested in Hydrosil Heaters: 18 years ago I installed these heaters in my entire house (2300 sq ft Log Home).
 Although they are significantly more expensive than standard baseboard electric heaters, I am absolutely convinced that I have saved a ton of money over the last 18 years on heating costs.
-I will be ordering one more heater for a room I just completed in my basement.
-It was one of the best decisions I made when constructing my house!

 I have two of these heaters.
 My home is fairly small in comparison to some.
 1024 sq ft with 20 ft open ceilings.
 So far when temps have been in the teens these heat our entire home an average of constant 68-72 degrees.
 I just don't know yet if it is very good heat or very good insulation. (this is the first winter in the home)